saleshunt/n8n-mcp-sse/INTELLIGENT_N8N_WORKFLOW_BUILDER_AGENT_SPEC.md

 *   **Deployment:**
     *   "Once confident, use the `mcp_n8n_docker_direct_create_workflow` or `mcp_n8n_docker_direct_update_workflow` tools to deploy the JSON you have constructed."
     *   "Remember the payload requirements for these tools (e.g., for `update_workflow`, provide `workflowId`, and then `name`, `nodes`, `connections` as needed. `settings: {}` is a safe default)."
+    *   "When connecting to an `n8n-mcp-server` that has been deployed (e.g., to Railway) and is exposed via SSE using Supergateway, the MCP client used by the agent will need to be configured accordingly.
+Typically, this involves using Supergateway locally in SSE-to-stdio mode, where the `mcp.json` (or equivalent) command is `npx supergateway --sse <REMOTE_SSE_URL>`.
+The agent's use of the `mcp_n8n_docker_direct_...` tools remains the same, but the underlying connection is bridged by Supergateway."
 *   **Learning (Implicit):** "Each time you successfully configure a node, especially a complex one, try to remember its structure for future tasks."
 (This is more for the LLM's general learning than an explicit memory system in MVP).

 ## 3. Tools Available to the Agent